1993 Libyan coup attempt: Coup

 On 22 October, soldiers who opposed the Jamahiriya started mobilising for a coup and started forming protests and rebellions against Qaddafi.
 Rebellions erupted in Misurata and Bani Walid where the rebellion tried to overthrow Qaddafi in Tripoli, which failed.
 Exiled groups like the National Front for the Salvation of Libya stated that they would attack Qaddafi with their 2,000 troops still stationed in Libya.
 The CIA was reportedly involved in the coup.
 The rebellion in Bani Walid was violent according to reports.
 Khalifa Hunaysh, commander of Gaddafi's "presidential guards," played a leading role in crushing the coup in Bani Walid.
 Later, that day, the Libyan Air Force thwarted advances by the coup members and was later crushed.

 Aftermath

 Many Warfalla tribe members were executed and Khalifa Haftar was exiled to Chad.
-The United Nations stopped imposing sanctions on Libya after the coup.
 Qaddafi later started removing suspicious officers and replacing them with loyal ones as well as enlarging the army.

 Many critics said that 'no one' won except Qaddafi.